-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of The University of Chicago Medical Center as of June 30, 2019 and 2018, and the results of its consolidated operations, changes in its consolidated net assets and of its consolidated cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of The University of Chicago Medical Center as of June 30, 2020 and 2019, and the results of its consolidated operations and changes in net assets without donor restrictions, changes in its consolidated net assets and of its consolidated cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.